-The Town is not aware of any other occasions in which it was in material noncompliance with any of its continuing disclosure undertakings.
+The Town is not aware of any instance in which it has failed, during the previous five years, to comply, in any material respect with its prior continuing disclosure undertakings under Rule 15c-12.

 The Town has adopted a procedure with respect to the posting of continuing disclosure material.
-Now, one staff member will have primary responsibility to carry out the posting of the prepared material, and a separate staff member will later verify that the material has properly posted on EMMA with reference to all relevant securities.
-The Town believes this new process will significantly reduce the chance of a failed or incomplete posting.
+One staff member has primary responsibility to carry out the posting of the prepared material, and a separate staff member will later verify that the material has properly posted on EMMA with reference to all relevant securities.